3 Ingredient Banana Oatmeal Cookies

 This is one of the simplest baked recipes ever!
 It’s labeled a cookie, but I think of it more as a banana bread bites because they are soft, moist and chewy like banana bread.

+- Simple and delicious!
 Healthy 3 ingredient banana oatmeal cookies start with banana and oats with chocolate chips mixed in for a little something extra.
-For being so simple, it’s really delicious and lends many possibilities with the other optional add-ins.
+For being so simple, they taste delicious and are easy to customize with optional add-ins.

+- Healthy!
 There is no need for sugar here as the ripened bananas will sweeten it just fine.
-The riper the banana the sweeter it will be.
-With no flours, butters or oils, these vegan banana oatmeal cookies are a wonderful addition to the recipe collection.
+The riper the banana, the sweeter it will be.
+With no flour, butter or oil, these vegan banana oatmeal cookies are a wonderful addition to the recipe collection.

-Enjoy these for a quick breakfast, for an afternoon snack or after dinner snack as well.
+- Gobble them up anytime!
+Enjoy these for a quick breakfast, for an afternoon snack, or after-dinner snack as well.
 Pretty much any time of day is good with these healthy cookies.
-They are best served straight from the oven, but will hold well for a day or two – if they last that long!
+They are best served straight from the oven but will hold well for a day or two – if they last that long!

 Ingredients You’ll Need

-In this easy recipe, oat, banana, and chocolate chips are mixed together and baked into wholesome cookies free of dairy and eggs.
-These banana oatmeal chocolate chip cookies are kid tested and mother approved!
+In this easy recipe, oat, banana, and chocolate chips are mixed and baked into wholesome cookies free of dairy and eggs.
+These banana oatmeal chocolate chip cookies are kid tested and mother-approved!